 Perennial candytuft is most commonly found in pure, bright white varieties with emerald-green foliage.
-This plant blooms in mid-spring and the flowers can last for several weeks.
+This plant begins blooming in mid-spring and the flowers can last for several weeks.
 Some varieties feature white flowers that fade to a soft, pale lavender at their centers, giving such plants an added color bonus.
 For even more color, consider annual species of candytuft that come in shades of pink and purple as well as white.
 Even when this plant is not in bloom, its deep green foliage acts as a vibrant backdrop for other neighboring plants.

 Candytuft Care Must-Knows

 Candytuft also needs as much sun as possible.
 Full sun will bring out the best blossoms and prevent legginess.
-Cut this plant back after it blooms (or when grown in part sun) to stimulate new growth and facilitate a compact habit.
+Cut this plant back after it blooms (or when grown in part shade) to stimulate new growth and promote a compact habit.
 Mulch the plant in winter to minimize damage from sun scorch or desiccation (aka winter burn) from low soil moisture, freezing temperatures, and harsh, blowing winds.

 As candytuft grows along the ground, its sprawling stems root wherever they lay on the soil, creating dense mats of foliage.
 These rooted stems can be left where they are or they can be divided up and transplanted throughout the garden.

 Rock cress, as you can guess from the name, is one of those plants that like tough love—give it a hot, dry crack between some stones somewhere and it will flourish.
 It can cover a stacked-stone wall or rocky outcropping with beautiful blue-purple flowers.
 Purple rock cress usually has purple or blue flowers, but rock wall cress is more likely to bloom in white or pink.
 Both make attractive low mounds that look great at the edge of retaining wall where they get full sun and excellent drainage.
 Cut stems back after spring bloom to keep plants compact.